 The first is a mindful life is worth the effort.
 It’s a life where we awaken from the dream state we’re most often submerged in — the state of having your mind anywhere but the present moment, locked in thoughts about what you’re going to do later, about something someone else said, about something you’re stressing about or angry about.
 The state of mind where we’re lost in our smartphones and social media.

-It’s worth the effort, because being awake means we’re not missing life as we walk through it.
+It’s worth the effort because being awake means we’re not missing life as we walk through it.
 Being awake means we’re conscious of what’s going on inside us, as it happens, and so can make more conscious choices rather than acting on our impulses all the time.

 The second thing I’ve learned is that we forget.
 We forget, over and over, to be awake.
 And that’s OK.
 Being mindful is a process of forgetting, and then remembering.
 Repeatedly.
 Just as breathing is a process of exhaling, and then inhaling, repeatedly.

 The third is that mindful living isn’t just one thing.
 It’s not just meditation.
-Nor is it just focusing on the sensations around you, right now in this moment.
+Nor is it just focusing on the sensations around you, right now at this moment.
 I’ve found mindful living to be a set of very related tools, perhaps all different ways of getting at the same thing, but each useful in its own regard.

-I’ll share them in this post, and hope that you’ll consider each in turn.
+I’ll share them in this post and hope that you’ll consider each in turn.